mroth/weightedrand/README.md

 `randutil` will be faster. `weightedrand` optimizes for repeated calls at the expense of some initialization time and memory storage.

-## Caveats

-Note this library utilizes `math/rand` instead of `crypto/rand`, as it is optimized for performance, and is not intended to be used for cryptographically secure requirements.

 ## Credits

 To better understand the algorithm used in this library (as well as the one used